Xceptance/xlt-documentation/content/en/about-xlt/000-demo.md

 If we want a no title or header version, we might have to extend the shortcodes and add notitle as parameter.

+> Just a blockquote.
+You can still use them.
+They are kinda boring.

 ---
 ## Code